alao3/2019-12-13_BaltimoreCityGovernment_BusinessAnalytics_LaoBarrow/README.md

 This has not changed since the original presentation.

-# Why is this a Challenge/Problem?
-Illegal dumping in Baltimore

-# Solution
 ## Process

 In our midterm project, we analyzed whether or not Baltimore had a trash problem.
 Through our findings, we wanted to identify geographic hot spots that had the highest trash accumulation.